- 3/4 cup + 1 tbsp almond flour

 - 1/4 teaspoon baking soda

-- 1/4 cup grated parmesan cheese (additional for crust if desired)
+- 1/4 cup grated parmesan cheese-or dairy-free cheese substitute (can be omitted if desired)

 - 1 egg

-- 3.5 tablespoons milk (milk with higher fat content contains less carbs) You may also use water.
+- 3.5 tablespoons whole milk, or dairy-free milk (cream or coconut milk works also) You may also use water.

 - 1 tablespoon olive oil